takenet/messaginghub-client-csharp/docs/en/1-introduction.md

 ## Preparing the project

-To get started, create a new *Client library* using the *Visual Studio 2015 Update 1* and the *.NET Framework 4.6.1*.
+To get started, create a new *Class library* using the *Visual Studio 2015 Update 1* and the *.NET Framework 4.6.1*.

 From the Package Manager Console, install the application template using: